FadhelA/ggp_dpl/README.md

 The scripts and results are in the folder simple/

+Available models:

+  - Normal-Generalised Gamma-Pareto Process (gbfry in scripts)
+  - Generalized Gamma Process (gamma in scripts)
+  - Normal Stable (ns in scripts)
+  - Generalized hyperbolic (gh in scripts)
+  - Variance Gamma (vgamma4 for the parametrization og the ggp, vgamma3 for the parametrization of the gh)
+  - Normal Inverse-Gamma (nig in scripts)
+  - Student (student in scripts)

 ### Run the scripts

 1- Learning from train: You have to use the file run_iid.py to run a chain, which can be done from the terminal with the following line